Do you want to add a search form to a WordPress post?

-In this article, we will show you how to add a search form to a WordPress post.
+In this article, we’ll share our methods for adding a search form to WordPress posts.

-Why Add a Search Form to Your Posts and Pages?
+Why Add a Search Form to Your WordPress Posts?

 If visitors enjoy a post on your WordPress website, they’re likely to want to read more.
 By adding a search form to a post, you can help visitors find more blogs they’re interested in reading.